Food at The Malabar

 Click to view a sample breakfast menu

-From Mondays to Thursdays we offer a soup and a charcuterie board with bread and salad (£30 for two) or, on some evenings, an Indian supper (£40 for two).
-Please enquire when you book your room and let us know if you have any dietary requirements.
+From Mondays to Thursdays we offer a soup and a charcuterie board with bread and salad (£30 for two); please enquire when you book your room and let us know if you have any dietary requirements.
 We have a nice selection of wine and ales at the Honesty Bar.

 We can recommend many options for dinner either locally or further afield and will be happy to make reservations for you and help with transport if required.
 Booking ahead for all of the following is recommended.

 The Black Bull has been renovated and restored to its former glory as a coaching inn.
 Run by James and Nina of the Three Hares you can expect the very best seasonal, locally produced food.
 Open every evening.
 (5 minute drive)

 The Dalesman – our local pub in Sedbergh and very good!
 (5 minute drive)